vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 Once an LP commits to a market, they need to meet the minimum set by the [liquidity SLA] LINK.
 Exceeding the minimum means they’ll receive more fee revenue.

 ## When to commit liquidity
+You can commit liquidity to a market at any time in the [market's lifecycle](../trading-on-vega/market-lifecycle.md) when it is accepting orders.

-You can submit the liquidity commit transaction and start putting orders on the book as soon as a market’s governance proposal is submitted and accepted.
+It's even possible to submit the liquidity commit transaction and start putting orders on the book as soon as a market’s governance proposal is submitted and accepted.
 That means it can be done even before the governance voting period concludes, as well as at any time while the market is trading.
+Doing so will give you a higher equity-like share on the market, which can lead to a higher share of fee revenue.

 ### Equity-like share
 By committing liquidity, a liquidity provider gets a share of the market's fees.
 Liquidity providers who get into a market early benefit from helping to grow the market.
 Their share of the market, called the equity-like share, allows them to earn a larger share of the market's trading fees than their actual commitment would imply, assuming the trading volume on the market increases with time.
 This is called an LP’s equity-like share, and it is used to divide fee revenue between LPs.